finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Double-clicking takes a default action, based on the zone the card is in
   - Single-click show menu with all possible actions at the bottom
   - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
+- Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
+- Add Card Editor

+## Backlog
+- Animate "Tap Anywhere to Start" text
+- Highlight current selected button in Main Menu
+- Complete Main Menu Carousel
+- Create Sort Menu for the Deck Editor and Cards Explorer
+- Android Searchbar Widget
+- Group cards in the Deck Editor with a number instead of stacking them
+- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
+- Edit Deck List in the Deck Save Menu
+- Tap to zoom on card property text in Deck Editor Card Viewer
+- On selected card in Deck Editor and Cards Explorer, focus view on that card
+- Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
+- Make Card Viewer be centered instead of top-justified, with darkened background (make popup background also darker)
+- Press and hold on Popups/Card Viewer to copy text

 ## Icebox
 - Tech: Restore CardClearsBackground